Mohamad-sakib/step-journey/presentation.md

 - contribution in the team project
 - had learned lot about technolgy during project {like svg}
 - came to office some saturdays for working on projects and for showcases. metors bought snacks for us on those saturdays
+- mentors and seniors acted as clients during our showcases

 ## advent of code